mdimasaac/lab-customer-analysis-round-1/readme.md

   - Delete the column education and the number of open complaints from the dataframe.
   - Correct the values in the column customer lifetime value.
 They are given as a percent, so divide them by 100 and change `dtype` to `numerical` type.
   - Check for duplicate rows in the data and remove if any.
   - Filter out the data for customers who have an income of 0 or less.
+(MEANS ELIMINATE ITEMS WITH INCOME 0 OR LESS)